csmangum/portfolio/Mugshots/README.md

 <img src="https://github.com/csmangum/portfolio/blob/master/Mugshots/img/fake_samples_epoch_1190.png" width="800">

 ## 3. Third Run
 Using only the mugshots from Florida, I ran for more than 400,000 iterations with the StyleGAN architecture getting decent results.
-There was still some anomolys and a lot of the faces still didn't look realistic.
+There was still some anomalies and a lot of the faces still didn't look realistic.
 In my next approach I will use mugshots from both state agencies.

 **Details:**
 * Image size: 128x128